escobar-west/pandas-cookbook/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/escobar-west/polars-cookbook/master)

-This is a fork the [pandas-cookbook](https://github.com/jvns/pandas-cookbook) modified to use the polars library instead of pandas.
+This is a fork of the [pandas-cookbook](https://github.com/jvns/pandas-cookbook) modified to use the polars library instead of pandas.

 [polars](https://pola-rs.github.io/polars-book/) is a Python library for doing data analysis.
 It's really fast and lets you do exploratory work